 By any measure, GARBAGEMAN is a maverick enterprise.
 It recycles waste into resources, a process known as upcycling, to save the environment.

-Most people will grimace at the thought of running a business that involves dealing with filth and rubbish on a daily basis.
+Most people will grimace at the thought of running a business that involves daily dealing with filth and rubbish.

 But Fahim Uddin, a 20-something architect, wasn't embarrassed turning his waste upcycling idea into a business last year.